mschmidtkorth/logseq-msk-docs/pages/Logseq - Unofficial Documentation.md

 		  collapsed:: true
 			- The following features are no longer available.
 			- ## Timestamps
 				- Timestamps allowed you to log the date you created or last modified a block.
-This worked by adding additional metadata to your Markdown file, which was hidden when viewing the file in Logseq.
+This worked by adding additional metadata to your Markdown file - the date and the block's Id - (initially they were stored in Logseq's database), which was hidden when viewing the file in Logseq.
 This feature has been deprecated as it proved to be prone to issues.
 # Development
 collapsed:: true
 	- To contribute to Logseq, clone the [git repository](https://github.com/logseq/logseq/), `cd logseq`, `yarn install`, `yarn watch` (check log output - it lists multiple IPs/addresses to open)